rachel-s123/social-intelligence-dashboard/reports/wri/norway.md

 - Recommendation: A significant segment of the market values motorcycles that evoke a sense of history and authenticity, blending timeless aesthetics with contemporary performance.
 This appeal is driven by an emotional connection to motorcycling's legacy, indicating a desire for bikes with a strong narrative and distinctive character.

 Suspension Quality:
 - Insight: Superior suspension is frequently discussed in relation to aggressive off-road performance and handling challenging terrains.
-Competitors like KTM are lauded for their suspension, and the R12 G/S's long-travel suspension is a key feature, indicating its importance for stability and comfort on varied surfaces.
+Competitors like KTM are lauded for their suspension, and the R 12 G/S's long-travel suspension is a key feature, indicating its importance for stability and comfort on varied surfaces.
 - Recommendation: Riders prioritize high-quality suspension for its direct impact on off-road capability, comfort over rough terrain, and overall riding confidence.
 It is seen as crucial for maintaining control and stability in demanding Norwegian landscapes.

 Comfort & Ergonomics: